jjhtraets/snake_bulkRNAseq_pipeline/README.md

 ```

 ### Sample file format
+Sample files should contain the column name "sample_ID".

+### Information on config/config.yaml
-Sample files should contain the column name "sample_ID". "input_folder" in the `config/config/yaml` file locates the folder containing the fastq files.
+"input_folder" in the `config/config/yaml` file locates the folder containing the fastq files.

 ### Updates
 - August 2023, integrated RSEM and added more extensive QCs